-Furthermore, we consider using the information from the unfocused branch to enhance the feature representations in each branch.
-Output task-specific RoI vectors from each branch are the weighted concatenation of \textit{fc} features and \textit{conv} features, where the weights can be adaptively adjusted according to the specific task and their values indicate the contributions of each group of RoI vectors to the integrated task-specific RoI vectors, which is the key philosophy of \textbf{Adaptive Fusion Mechanism} (\textbf{AFM}).
-Thus $E^{t}(\cdot)$ in Eq.~(\ref{eq:1}) can be rewritten as:
+Output task-specific class-attentive vectors from two branches are the concatenation of weighted \textit{fc} features and \textit{conv} features.
+The weights can be adaptively adjusted according to the specific subtask, and their values indicate the contributions to the integrated task-specific outputs.
+Therefore, Eq.~(\ref{eq:2}) can be rewritten as: